Why open a bank account?

-Once you have decided to open a bank account, the next thing to think about is what sort of account would be right for you.
-This will mostly depend on what you want to use the account for, and you may find you will need more than one type of account, for instance you might want a current account to manage your day-to-day money and also a savings account to put some money aside towards a future goal.
-(Read more)
+Once you have decided to open a bank account, the next thing to think about is which type of account would be right for you.
+This will mostly depend on what you want to use the account for, and you may find you will need more than one type of account, for instance you might want a current account to manage your day-to-day money and also a savings account to put some money aside.

 - Shariah compliant accounts – These are designed to follow Islamic law.
-These are similar to other types of bank accounts however as they are run according to Islamic Law they do not pay interest.
+They are similar to other types of bank accounts but they are run according to Islamic Law, they do not pay interest.
 You may receive a return on your money in a form other than interest.
 (For more information on Shariah compliant accounts, see our Shariah Compliant Financial Products section.)

 Which bank should you open an account with?